-The Bank of Mozambique is the Mozambican central bank, responsible for banking supervision and regulatory authority.
-Its activity is mainly subject to the rules set out in Law No. 1/92, of 3 January.
+The Bank of Mozambique is the Mozambican central bank and is the entity responsible for banking supervision and which serves as the regulatory authority.
+Its activity is subject to the rules under its organic statute, set down by Law 1/92, of 3 January 1992.
 In all matters not expressly reserved to the Ministry in charge of the area of finance, the supervision, regulation and promotion of the securities market in Mozambique is within the competence of the BM.
-In addition, the BM is incumbent as the banker of the Mozambican State, as advisor to the Government in financial matters, counsel and manager of monetary and exchange policies and of foreign exchange reserves.
-It also acts as intermediary in international monetary relations and supervisor of financial institutions operating in the country.
+The central bank is incumbent as the banker of the Mozambican State, as advisor to the Government in financial matters, counsel and manager of monetary and exchange policies and of foreign exchange reserves.
+It also acts as intermediary in international monetary relations and as supervisor to financial institutions operating in the country.

-Without prejudice to the above, it is worth noting that the activities of conducting securities investment services are entrusted to the supervision and regulation of the Exchange Commission (Central de Valores Mobiliários - the "CVM").
-The Securities Market Code (Código do Mercado de Valores Mobiliários - the "CMVM"), approved by Decree Law No. 4/2009, of 24 July 2009, as amended from time to time, is the core legislation for securities, issuers, public offers, regulated markets, investment services in securities, as well as for related supervision and regulation.
+Without prejudice to the above, it is worth noting that the activities of conducting securities investment services are entrusted to the supervision and regulation of the Exchange

+Commission (Central de Valores Mobiliários - the "CVM").
+The Securities Market Code (Código do Mercado de Valores Mobiliários - the "CMVM"), approved by Decree Law no. 4/2009, of 24 July 2009, as amended from time to time, is the core legislation for securities, issuers, public offers, regulated markets, investment services in securities, as well as for related supervision and regulation.